The Pros and Cons of Being a PRN Occupational Therapist

 PRN positions typically have some weekend and holiday requirements, but you are not required to work a set schedule or set number of hours.
 If working five days a week becomes too physically and mentally exhausting, you are under no contractual obligation to work the traditional M-F schedule.

-If you want to take a month off to travel Southeast Asia, you can!
+If you want to take a month or more to travel the world, you can!
 Want to work 3 days a week based on childcare schedules?
 You can do that too!

 PRN Offers a Good Change of Pace